section-engineering-education/engineering-education/content/articles/json-server-and-axios/index.md

 ### Introduction
-Vue is a front-end JavaScript framework used to create single-page apps that run on the client but can be used to create full-stack applications by making HTTP requests to a backend server.
+Vue is a front-end JavaScript framework used to create single-page apps that run on the client.
+It can also be used to create full-stack applications by making HTTP requests to a backend server.
 It is popular with Node.js and Express(MEVN stack).

-JSON Server is an `npm` package that lets you create fake REST APIs with zero coding.
+JSON server is an npm package that lets you create mock REST APIs with zero coding.
 It is used to create a simple JSON file that can be used as a database and responds to HTTP requests.

-Axios is an HTTP client to make HTTP requests to the JSON Server.
+Axios is a HTTP client to make HTTP requests to the JSON Server.

-In this article, we will build a shopping list application but start with a blank Vue.js application then add `json-server` for local data storage, and Axios for making HTTP requests.
+In this article, we will build a shopping list application.
+We will start with a blank Vue.js application then add `json-server` for local data storage, and Axios for making HTTP requests.

 ### Table of contents
 - [New Vue.js application](#new-vuejs-application)